Thank You Ma’am

 Introduction

-The story “Thank You Ma’am” is about a boy named Roger and a large woman.
+The story “Thank You, Ma’am” is about a boy named Roger and a large woman.
 The name of this large woman was Luella Bates Washington Jones.
-She had her purse with her while she was walking alone at was about eleven o’clock in the evening.
+She had her purse with her while she was walking alone at about eleven o’clock in the evening.
 Out of nowhere, there was this boy who ran up behind her and attempted to snatch her purse.
-While running, the boy lose his balance because of the weight of the purse and the woman caught him.
-She was mad because the boy tried to stole her pocketbook.
-The woman had a conversation with the boy then later on, she was too much bothered because his face was dirty; then she took him in her house.
+While running, the boy lost his balance because of the weight of the purse, and the woman caught him.
+She was mad because the boy tried to steal her pocketbook.
+The woman had a conversation with the boy; then later on, she was too bothered because his face was dirty; then she took him into her house.

 At Mrs. Jones’ house, she asked the boy his name.
-And he said it was “Roger”.
+And he said it was “Roger.”
 Then she let him wash his face in the sink.
-She invited him to eat with her and she even suspected him for being so hungry for trying to steal her pocketbook.
-But he said that the reason why he tried to snatch it because he desires to have a pair of blue suede shoes.
-Then Mrs. Jones said, “I were young once and I wanted things I could not get.”
+She invited him to eat with her, and she even suspected him of being so hungry for trying to steal her pocketbook.
+But he said that the reason why he tried to snatch it was that he desires to have a pair of blue suede shoes.
+Then Mrs. Jones said, “I was young once and I wanted things I could not get.”

 2. Why was he not successful in his attempt?

-Ans:- Despite his intentions, the boy’s attempt turned out to be unsuccessful.
-With a single tug from behind, the strap of a purse broke, leading to a chain of events that caused him to lose his balance.
+– Despite his intentions, the boy’s attempt turned out to be unsuccessful.
+With a single tug from behind, the strap of the purse broke, leading to a chain of events that caused him to lose his balance.
 The combined weight of the boy and the purse forced him to stumble backward, landing on his back on the sidewalk while his legs propelled upwards.

 3. What did the woman do in response?

-Ans:- The woman simply turned around and kicked the boy right square in his blues jeaned sitter.
-Then she reached down, picked him up by his shirt front and shook him until his teeth rattled.
+– The woman simply turned around and kicked the boy right square in his blue-jeaned sitter.
+Then she reached down, picked him up by his shirt front, and shook him until his teeth rattled.

 4. Why did the boy not run away when the woman finally let go of his neck?

-Ans:- The boy did not run away when the woman finally let go of his neck because he began to understand that the woman had no intention to take him to jail and he was shown a motherly affection by her.
+– The boy did not run away when the woman finally let go of his neck because he began to understand that the woman had no intention to take him to jail, and he was shown motherly affection by her.

 5. Why was the boy trying to steal?